leolca/textolivre/README.md

 ```
 cat template/textolivre.cls | sed -n -e 's/\(^\\RequirePackage\)\(\[[-,a-z0-9=]*\]\)\?{\(.*\)}/\3/p' | sort | tr '\n' ','
 ```
-As a result, we see that the packages already included are: *abstract, academicons, adjustbox, amsmath, amsfonts, amssymb, amsthm, authblk, biblatex, caption, subcaption, cleveref, cmbright, datetime2, enumitem, etoolbox, xpatch, fancyhdr, fontspec, footmisc, geometry, graphicx, hyperref, ifxetex, ifluatex, inputenc, lastpage, lineno, listings, longtable, booktabs, tabularx, mfirstuc, microtype, pdfx, polyglossia, relsize, rotating, setspace, textcomp, textpos, titlecaps, titlesec, xcolor, xstring*.
+As a result, we see that the packages already included are: *abstract, adjustbox, amsmath, amsfonts, amssymb, amsthm, authblk, biblatex, caption, subcaption, cleveref, cmbright, csquotes, datetime2, enumitem, etoolbox, xpatch, fancyhdr, footmisc, geometry, graphicx, hyperref, hyperref, listings, longtable, booktabs, tabularx, colortbl, mfirstuc, polyglossia, relsize, setspace, textpos, titlesec, totpages, translations, xcolor, xstring*.

-Any other additional package might be included in the heading of your ```.tex``` file.
+Any other additional package might be included in the preambule of your ```.tex``` file.

 #### language support
-Multilanguage support is included through the polyglossia package.
-You just have to set the article default language by means of the ```\setdefaultlanguage``` command, as exemplified in the template example.
-Also set the second, third, ... languaged used by the command ```\setotherlanguage```.
+Multilanguage support is included through the ```polyglossia``` package.
+The main language should be setted when loading the class.
+The class will also set a secondary (and terciary language, if necessary).
+Other languages might be used by means of the ```\setotherlanguage{...}``` command.
 The text in language, other than the default one, should comes inside this language environment.
-See the example provided.
-For more information on this package and usage information, visit https://ctan.org/pkg/polyglossia.
+Read the instruction in the template usage example provided.
+For further information on ```polyglossia``` package, visit https://ctan.org/pkg/polyglossia.

 #### title, author, abstract, keywords
 Provided the title of the document using the standard ```\title``` command and the title in other language using the command ```\othertitle``` defined in the template.
 You might use ```\othertitle``` as many times as desired (usually just once and three times seldom).